divyanshu-rawat/Awesome-JS/README.md

 7. Put the closing bracket on a new line, without leading spaces.

 8. Use lower case file names without any special characters or spaces.

+9. Function should do one thing.
+They should do it well.

+10. Don't comment bad code, rewrite it. if code is readable you don't need comments.
+Explain your intention in comments for example //IF WE SORT THE ARRAY THE SEARCHING LOGIC BECOMES SIMPLE